Vic Park Tunnel, New Zealand

-The NZ$406m project includes construction of a three-lane northbound tunnel underneath the Victoria Park, conversion of the existing viaduct to four southbound lanes and laying of additional lanes through St Mary's Bay.
+The NZ$406m project included construction of a three-lane northbound tunnel underneath the Victoria Park, conversion of the existing viaduct to four southbound lanes and laying of additional lanes through St Mary’s Bay.

 The 440m-long Vic Park Tunnel (VPT) is the first tunnel to be constructed in Auckland.
 The tunnel is expected to reduce congestion through Auckland’s central motorway.